Welshie-Sec/Learning-Projects/AI-Powered-Ghidra/Stage One/README.md

 ## Testing the Integration

 So to test the usability here, I decided to put it in a tough spot off the start.
 The file I have open in Ghidra is called "headache," which is a medium retired reversing challenge from HackTheBox, and also one I haven't solved myself yet.
 Long story short, through the writeup you can see the challenge deals with metamorphic code creation and several anti-debugging layers you have to work through, which is way beyond what I asked the LLM to deal with at the moment.
-But I started off easy by asking it to write a synopsis of the file and, for bonus points, to give me a potential Sigma rule to look over and judge.
+But I started off easy by asking it to write a synopsis of the file and, for bonus points, to give me a potential detection rule to look over and judge.

 *[Images here]*